 The cafe is in a small trapezoidal house that's been converted into a restaurant, and you'll know you've arrived when you notice the stream of vehicles that are parked on the side of the street.

-The restaurant attracts both tourists that are looking for good food (and driving around the island), and locals from both Honolulu and Laie (the small town where the restaurant is located).
+The restaurant attracts both tourists that are looking for good food (and driving around the island) and locals from both Honolulu and Laie (the small town where the restaurant is located).

-The menu is quite simple including usual dishes like teriyaki chicken and beef, loco moco (a hamburger patty over rice topped with a fried egg and smothered in brown gravy), chicken katsu, and the Hukilau burger.
+The menu is quite simple including typical dishes like teriyaki chicken and beef, loco moco (a hamburger patty over rice topped with a fried egg and smothered in brown gravy), chicken katsu, and the Hukilau burger.

 They also are famous for serving macadamia nut pancakes, but I was more interested in the lunch dishes the day I went.

-We ordered a good selection of food and it was all quickly delivered to our table.
+We ordered a good selection of food, and it was all quickly delivered to our table.
 The teriyaki chicken and teriyaki beef were both excellent, gracefully sitting on a pile of hot steamed rice and complemented with a side of creamy macaroni salad.

-The loco moco, which I learned was eaten by Adam on the tv show Man vs. Food, in my opinion was not nearly as glorious as the version from Papa Ole's restaurant, but it still wasn't bad.
+The loco moco, which I learned was eaten by Adam on the tv show Man vs. Food, in my opinion, was not nearly as glorious as the version from Papa Ole's restaurant, but it still wasn't bad.

 Hot steamed rice was first piled onto a plate before the meaty grilled beef burger was placed on top.

-A fried egg, which was cooked sunny side up with an oozing yoke, was laid on the burger, and finally the combination was drowned in a generous scoop of thick brown gravy.
+A fried egg, which was cooked sunny side up with an oozing yoke, was laid on the burger, and finally, the combination was drowned in a generous scoop of thick brown gravy.

-Within the toasted bun was a beef patty, a fried egg, cheese, raw onions, tomatoes, a leaf of lettuce, and the real stunner, a mouthwatering slab of teriyaki beef.
+Within the toasted bun were a beef patty, a fried egg, cheese, raw onions, tomatoes, a leaf of lettuce, and the real stunner, a mouthwatering slab of teriyaki beef.